Chapter 10. Deprecated functionality

 For changes to packages between RHEL 8 and RHEL 9, see Changes to packages in the Considerations in adopting RHEL 9 document.

-The following packages have been deprecated and remain supported until the end of life of RHEL 9:
+The following packages have been deprecated in RHEL 9: